Whoa, The Idol Finally Has A Release Date

 Lily-Rose Depp will also star in the series, co-written by Euphoria creator Sam Levinson.

 Could an EGOT be in The Weeknd’s future?
 The Grammy-winning vocalist is teaming up with Euphoria creator Sam Levinson to create a new and twisted television series about “the cult of the music industry.”
-The show, titled The Idol, follows a female pop singer that falls for an enigmatic club owner in Los Angeles who just so happens to be the leader of an actual secret cult.
+The show, titled The Idol, follows a female pop singer who falls for an enigmatic club owner in Los Angeles, who just so happens to be the leader of an secret cult.

-The Weeknd (Abel Tesfaye) is set to star in the series, as well as to co-write and executive produce The Idol alongside Levinson and Reza Fahim — all of whom are sure to capture the gritty underworld of Los Angeles nightlife, given their personal ties to the material.
+In addition to starring in the series, Tesfaye will co-write and executive produce The Idol alongside Levinson and Reza Fahim — all of whom are sure to capture the gritty underworld of Los Angeles nightlife, given their personal ties to the material.

 According to a profile by Vogue, Fahim started his career as a “well-known nightlife entrepreneur in L.A., where his circle of friends and patrons include some of the most influential young actors and musicians working today.”
 He eventually transitioned to writing full time, and began working closely with The Weeknd who rose to stardom in L.A. as well.
 And as we all know, Levinson, who created Euphoria and Malcolm and Marie, knows how to write a good West Coast mess.